tochsner/phylodata/website/src/lib/docs/python_files.md

 ## Accessing all files of a given type

-If you want to access all files of a specific type, you can use the `get_file_of_types` function:
+If you want to access all files of a specific type, you can use the `get_files_of_type` function:

 ```python
 from phylodata import load_experiment, FileType